ethstorage/es-node/ethstorage/archiver/guide-devnet.md

 go run cmd/main.go -b http://localhost:5052 -p 3602 -g $GENESIS_TIME -r 1200
 ```
 This setup allows you to test archive service effectively.
-For blob requests, if the request is within the latest 100 slots, the proxy will retrieve blobs from `http://localhost:5052`.
+For blob requests, if the request is within the latest 1200 seconds or 100 slots, the proxy will retrieve blobs from `http://localhost:5052`.
 For requests older than that, it will return an empty list.

 ## Running EthStorage Node